SmorodinVik/calculator/README.md

-# text project for byndyusoft
+# text project for byndyusoft company